Namibnat/spheniscidaecc/README.md

 ## Name

 Spheniscidae is the family to which penguins belong.
-I like penguins, they are a hint at the fact that this is built on Linux (Manjaro in my case), a hint to my love of nature, and, well, penguins are sort of funny and might wobble a bit...a bit like my compiler.
+I like penguins, they are a hint at the fact that this is built on Linux ([Manjaro](https://manjaro.org/) in my case), a hint to my love of nature, and, well, penguins are sort of funny and might wobble a bit...a bit like my compiler.
 DON'T USE THIS COMPILER FOR ANYTHING OTHER THAN MESSING AROUND.

-the 'cc' at the end stands for C compiler, of course.
+The 'cc' at the end stands for C compiler, of course.